KingAtoki/Poke-Generator/README.md

 - Run `npm install`
 - `npm run start`

-or to see the deployed site, visit pokegenerator.netlify.app
+or to see the deployed site, visit https://pokegenerator.netlify.app/